cosmos/cosmos-sdk/docs/cosmos-hub/delegator-guide-cli.md

 :::

 ::: warning
 **Note: These commands need to be run on an online computer.
-It is more secure to perform them commands using a ledger device.
+It is more secure to perform them commands using a Ledger Nano S device.
 For the offline procedure, click [here](#signing-transactions-from-an-offline-computer).**
 :::

 ```bash